 Sal Ruggerio, Deputy Administrator of Infrastructure Services, invited media to the City Center site to unveil renderings of the government services building.

 Althea Wynn, a resident of Live Oaks Square Neighborhood, talked to the media about what the project means for her community.

 The Tampa City Council approved funding for the construction of the City Center at Hanna Avenue, associated parking garage, and other structures related to the development.
 Prior to the vote, City personnel along with representatives from DPR Construction and Fleishman Garcia Architects presented the design plans for the City Center at Hanna Avenue.
 City Council’s unanimous vote makes for a historic infrastructure investment in East Tampa.

 November 8, 2021$1M investment into renewable energy solar panels and electric vehicle charging stations

 The City of Tampa announced a $1M investment into renewable energy solar panels and electric vehicle charging stations at the City Center at Hanna Avenue.

 December 20, 2021New Bonds and High Ratings

 The City of Tampa secures two new bonds.
 A portion of the principal from these funds will be used to construct the City Center at Hanna Avenue.

-Construction will begin on the City Center at Hanna Avenue.
+DPR began laying the foundation for the City Center at Hanna Avenue.

-Spring 2023The City Center at Hanna Avenue
+Summer 2023The City Center at Hanna Avenue